 An especially interesting subclass of deterministic theories is locally deterministic theories (cf. \citealt[p.~53]{Bell1976}).
-From the definition of determinism, it follows that for any region $R$, the physical contents of this region are uniquely determined by the full specification of the state of the world at some moment $t < R$.
+From the definition of determinism, it follows that for any region $R$, the physical contents of this region are uniquely determined by the full specification of the state of the world at $t < R$.
 However, this does not exclude the possibility that what happens in $R$ might depend on what happens at $t$ arbitrarily far away spatially from $R$, which is in tension with the relativistic idea that what happens in $R$ should not depend on what happens outside its past light cone.
 This leads to the concept of locally deterministic theories, in which to determine the physical contents of $R$, the information about the entire spatial slice at some $t < R$ is not needed and the part of that information that is confined to the intersection of the past light cone of $R$ with the spatial slice at $t$ suffices.
 More formally,